indiu6/graphql-apollo-movie-api/README.md

 This is used for https://github.com/indiu6/graphql-apollo-react-movie

-## install these Instead babel or something,
+## install these instead babel or something,

 yarn add typescript
 yarn add ts-node